cs-MohamedAyman/Problem-Solving-Training/README.md

 ## Level 2

-This [level](https://github.com/cs-MohamedAyman/Problem-Solving-Training/tree/master/level%202) simply consists of ten sheets, four of them on Codeforces OJ, plus four of them on HackerEarth OJ, and the last two on HackerRank OJ.
+This [level](https://github.com/cs-MohamedAyman/Problem-Solving-Training/tree/master/level%202) simply consists of ten sheets, four sheets of them on Codeforces OJ, plus four sheets on HackerEarth OJ, and the last two sheets on HackerRank OJ.

 ## Prerequisites